SteveMacenski/spatio_temporal_voxel_layer/README.md

 # Spatio-Temporal Voxel Layer

 This is a drop in replacement for the voxel_grid voxel representation of the environment.
 This package does a number of things to improve on the voxel grid package and extend the capabilities offered to the users, under a LGPL v2.1 license.
+Developed and maintained by Steven Macenski at [Simbe Robotics](http://www.simberobotics.com/).
 Much of the documentation below describes features to be added later.

 This package sits on top of [OpenVDB](http://www.openvdb.org/), an open-source C++ library built by Dreamworks "comprising a novel hierarchical data structure and a suite of tools for the efficient storage and manipulation of sparse volumetric data discretized on three-dimensional grids.
 It is developed and maintained by DreamWorks Animation for use in volumetric applications typically encountered in feature film production."